 There is still a huge surge in reclaimed wood and all white rooms (via BHG).
 Cottage style and farmhouse style rooms are still very popular and many people loved the casual lived-in feel that these rooms provide.
 The all white trend is still going strong in blogland too, with pops of color here and there and lots of painted furniture.

 This bedroom from Country Living with lots of white and dark wood is definitely a classic and Traditional look too, along with Cottage style.
+Country style has now evolved into a more modern farmhouse style, but the look also has a lot of vintage and chippy furniture.

 Blue and white color schemes always seems to be popular, as they are just so easy on the eyes, like this room from House Beautiful.